Henryrjh/GATGNet/README.md

-# GATGNet
+# TGRNet
-This is the official code for GATGNet.
+This is the official code for TGRNet.
 ## Requirements

 ```python==3.8```